Diversity Council Charge

 - developing cross-unit strategies for leveraging DEIS values throughout MTU units;

 - and performing other actions consistent with its charge as needed.

-The Diversity Council has been given a new charge, effective fall 2021, to shift to an information exchange between the leaders of colleges/major administrative units and the Vice President for Diversity and Inclusion.
+The Diversity Council serves as information exchange between the leaders of colleges/major administrative units and the Vice President for Diversity and Inclusion.

-Reporting to leader of colleges/major administrative unit (dean or vice president/director)
+Each member reports to the leader of their college or major administrative unit (dean or vice president/director).